 - 3D graphic design.
 I have been toying with 3D applications for many years, but so far it has been toying.
 Time to put some effort into that and while I refresh my basic skills I hope to provide some nice how-to’s on this site.
 Think about Blender and DAZ Studio, tho I use some commercial programs too.
 I guess my toying stayed with toying as I put most of this a bit in the fridge.

 - Template Design UX/UI.
 As a web developer in a major IT company, it is not needed to have any skills in website design as ‘that is what the graphic design and usability group does’.
 Fortunately I have had some degrees of freedom, and as graphics design has my interest .. template design for me is just an extension of other skills.

 - Photography.
 I love to go out there (the big wide world) with my Nikon D50 and find interesting places, situations, people to freeze frame forever.
 I do not claim to be a particular good photographer, but I am an enthusiastic one.
 My dad taught me to use a camera when I was about 10 years old and I learned how to do old fashioned photo laboratory work by the age of 12.
 Of course nowadays I use digital techniques to modify and enhance my pictures, and those I consider good enough for display will be shared with you.

 So why should you check back?

-There are thousands of websites that provide similar information, so I feel already fortunate that you decided to visit my site – and apparently are still reading it *smiles* For the time being there may not be too much content yet.. but please check back now and then as I promise to add new things frequently.
+There are thousands of websites that provide similar information, so I feel already fortunate that you decided to visit my site – and apparently are still reading it *smiles* For the time being there may not be too much content yet.. but please check back as I promise to add new things every now and then.